-that authorized rap version and the unauthorized parody could well be substitutes.
+The fourth factor is also worth dwelling on.
+Note that as a factual matter, listeners are unlikely to regard the Roy Orbison original and the 2 Live Crew paraody as substitutes; the itch to listen to one of them cannot generally be scratched by the other.
+But there is also potentially a licensing market for a rap cover version of "Oh, Pretty Woman," and that authorized rap version and the unauthorized parody could well be substitutes.
 This is where the parody justification becomes important; an uncritical and unironic rap cover might not be transformative to the same degree.
 Sometimes parody arguments succeed; sometimes they fail.
 For example, in Dr. Seuss Enterprises, LP v.
-ComicMix LLC, a Star Trek-themed parody of Dr. Suess's Oh, the Places You'll Go! titled Oh, the Places You'll Boldly Go! was243Oh, the Places You'll Boldly Go! not fair use.244
+ComicMix LLC, a Star Trek-themed parody of Dr. Suess's Oh, the Places You'll Go! titled Oh, the Places You'll Boldly Go! was not fair use.223

 And finally, in a footnote, the Court made an important point about good and bad faith.
 2 Live Crew had asked for permission from Acuff-Rose Music, which held the copyright to "Oh, Pretty Woman."
 The correspondence went as one might expect.
 Acuff-Rose's final rejection, "I am aware of the success enjoyed by 'The 2 Live Crews', but I must inform you that we cannot permit the use of a parody of 'Oh, Pretty Woman," raises questions already answered by its final rejection.
-The Court held that this failed negotiation should not be treated as a concession that a license was required.
-Good faith is not required for fair use, and
+The Court held that this failed negotiation should not be treated as a concession that a